Eugene R. Cadieux Second World War correspondence

 Gift of Leontine Keane Cadieux (Mrs. Eugene R. Cadieux), part of the Legacy Collection.

-- Finding Aid for the Eugene R. Cadieux Second World War correspondence collection
+- Finding Aid for the Eugene R. Cadieux Second World War correspondence

 - Sharon Clairemont